mackenziesimes/digital-writing-folio/README.md

 B. Theres a matchbox with two matches in it.
 You decide to scope your surroundings and find a water stained mattress in the corner and a locked steel door.
 You are in a four walled room.
 1. Try and open the door.
 Go to F.
 2. Walk to the mattress.
-Go to G.
+Go to H.

 C. You pick up what feels like a book, but you cannot see what it is just yet.
 1. Reach to your left, light a match.
 Go to B.